Human Resources Development and Career Design

 Developing Business Leaders

 From the perspective of employees’ medium- to long-term growth, Fujitsu has a structure for young to middle-class employees with high potential that allows them to demonstrate their own leadership and aim for further growth.
 In particular, in order to cultivate leaders capable of creating innovation, we carry out practical programs which draw future scenarios, involve diverse human resources, and enhance their ability to envision new business models and ecosystems.
-In addition, the Global Knowledge Institute (GKI), our flagship institute for training the next generation of business leaders, has produced more than 400 graduates since its establishment in 2000, including our current President, Mr. Tokita, and continues to produce management leaders who are active on the global stage.
+In addition, the Global Knowledge Institute (GKI), our flagship institute for training the next generation of business leaders, has produced more than 400 graduates in Japan and overseas since its establishment in 2000, including our current President, Mr. Tokita, and continues to produce management leaders who are active on the global stage.

 Developing Digital Talent